architkannan/atliq-sales-analytics-excel/README.md

-# Data-Driven Insights with Microsoft Excel: AtliQ Hardwares Analytics Project
+# Unlocking Business Insights in Excel: AtliQ Hardwares Case Study

 ***A deep dive into sales and finance analytics to uncover trends, drive performance, and support strategic decisions using advanced Excel techniques: Power Query, Power Pivot, and DAX.***